 How does social media fit in?

 It’s been said that social media has changed the way we eat.
-The phenomena of ‘eat and tweet’, where users post photos of their meals on Twitter, is now commonplace, with many of us pausing to snap a photo before taking our first mouthful.
+The phenomenon of ‘eat and tweet’, where users post photos of their meals on Twitter, is now commonplace, with many of us pausing to snap a photo before taking our first mouthful.
 The hashtags #food and #foodporn totaling 395.5 million and 232 million posts on Instagram – evidence of our new photo-sharing habit.

 One area in which social media has had a definitive effect is the boom in healthy eating.
 Not only does it allow chefs, health experts, and nutritionists to post photos and recipes to a wide audience, but it has facilitated an online foodie community where the average Joe can also post and boast about his kitchen successes.
 In fact, the US Department of Agriculture funded a study that found that social media may help young adults make healthier food choices.

 By connecting people across the world, social media has created support and advice networks around eating well, making it easier for people to follow a healthier or more natural diet.
 Bloggers and social media users who recount their experiences of eating healthily have gained huge followings, like UK clean-eating blogger @deliciouslyella who has 1.7m Instagram followers, or Paleo food blogger @thedomesticman with 42.2k followers.
 Underneath their social posts followers often ask questions, give and receive advice, and generally support and encourage one another to keep up their healthy eating habits.
 This level of engagement is the cornerstone of influencer marketing.

 What can an influencer do?